swyxio/swyxkit/README.md

   - [JSDoc Typechecking](https://swyxkit.netlify.app/how-to-add-jsdoc-typechecking-to-sveltekit)
   - ESLint + Prettier
   - [Nightly lockfile upgrades](https://mobile.twitter.com/FredKSchott/status/1489287560387956736)
-  - Design system sandbox/"Storybook" setup:
+  - Design system sandbox/"Storybook" setup with [Histoire](https://histoire.dev/guide/svelte3/hierarchy.html):
+    - (Dec 2022): This is normally included in your `npm start` command - but has been temporarily disabled due to Sveltekit moving to Vite 4 and Histoire being behind.
-    - `npm run story:dev` to view it on http://localhost:6006/.
-This is also included in your `npm start` command.
+    - `npm run story:dev` to view it on http://localhost:6006/. (currently not working)

 This is a partial implementation of https://www.swyx.io/the-surprisingly-high-table-stakes-of-modern-blogs/